forcedotcom/SFDX-Data-Move-Utility-Desktop-App/README.md

 - **SFDMU Support Policy**: [SFDMU User Support Policy](https://help.sfdmu.com/full-documentation/additional-information/support_policy).
 - **How to contribute to SFDMU ?**: [SFDMU Contribution Policy](https://help.sfdmu.com/full-documentation/additional-information/code_contribution_policy)

-## Application Benefits
+## Benefits of the SFDMU GUI Desktop Application

-The **SFDMU GUI App** offers several advantages that enhance user productivity and ensure secure data handling:
+The SFDMU GUI App provides numerous advantages that streamline user workflows and ensure the secure handling of data:

+- **All-In-One Functionality:** Users can configure and execute migration tasks seamlessly within the application itself.

-- **Ease of Use**: The intuitive graphical interface simplifies the configuration of migration tasks for the **SFDMU Plugin**, making complex operations more accessible even to users with limited technical skills.
+- **User-Friendly Interface:** The intuitive graphical interface simplifies the creation and management of the `export.json` file for the SFDMU Plugin.
+Even users with limited technical expertise can easily set up complex migration tasks.

-- **Visual Management**: Users can easily add, modify, or remove migration components such as sObjects and field mappings, offering a clear visual representation of changes.
-This approach helps users better manage and organize their data migration tasks.
+- **Visual Management:** Users can conveniently add, edit, or remove migration components like sObjects and field mappings.
+This visual representation facilitates better organization and control over data migration processes.

-- **Error Reduction**: The application detects common configuration and metadata mistakes made during manual `export.json` file editing, enhancing the reliability of data migrations.
+- **Error Prevention:** The application identifies common configuration and metadata errors that may occur during manual editing of the `export.json` file.
+This feature minimizes the risk of errors, thereby enhancing the reliability of data migrations.

-- **Secure Data Handling**: All data is processed locally on the client's machine, with the only exception being interaction with the Salesforce REST API, ensuring that data remains secure and is handled in compliance with strict privacy and security policies.
+- **Secure Data Processing:** All data processing occurs locally on the user's device, except for interactions with the Salesforce REST API.
+This approach ensures data security and compliance with stringent privacy regulations and security protocols.

 ## Supported OS